 Mi Jardín Es Su Jardín – This garden is a private garden made for everyone.
-There’s a lot of plants here and a funky design.
-There’s an impressive view of the valley and surrounding mountains, which you can look at through the observation tower.
+There are a lot of plants here and a funky design, as well as an impressive view of the valley and surrounding mountains, which you can look at through the observation tower.
 The garden is free to enter.

-Take a Coffee Plantation Tour – Most of the coffee in Panama is grown here and throughout the mountains there are tons of coffee plantations.
+Take a coffee plantation tour – Most of the coffee in Panama is grown here, and throughout the mountains there are tons of coffee plantations.
 Take a tour of one and see how coffee is grown and processed.
 A lot of work goes into your cup of joe!
-Most tours are half day and cost around $25 USD.
-They are actually pretty interesting and you get a lot of free coffee!
+Most tours are a half-day and cost around $25 USD.
+They are actually pretty interesting, and you get a lot of free coffee!